seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **DUKE VINCENTIO**
 This letter, then, to Friar Peter give;
-’Tis that he sent me of the duke’s return:
+'Tis that he sent me of the duke's return:
 Say, by this token, I desire his company
-At Mariana’s house to-night.
+At Mariana's house to-night.
 Her cause and yours
-I’ll perfect him withal, and he shall bring you
+I'll perfect him withal, and he shall bring you
 Before the duke, and to the head of Angelo
 Accuse him home and home.
 For my poor self,
 I am combined by a sacred vow
 And shall be absent.
 Wend you with this letter:
 Command these fretting waters from your eyes
 With a light heart; trust not my holy order,
 If I pervert your course.
-Who’s here?
+Who's here?

 *Enter LUCIO*

 **LUCIO**
 Good even.
-Friar, where’s the provost?
+Friar, where's the provost?

 **DUKE VINCENTIO**
 Not within, sir.